haofanwang/mxnet-Hand-Detection/README.md

 # Hand Detection

 A simple implementation of heatmap regression for hand detection.
 We won't release pre-precessing and post-precessing code now.
 Free to prepare your own datasets.
-Again, it is just a alpha version, used only for validation.
+Again, it is just an alpha version, used only for validation.
+Try to play with it.

 # Testing
 ```bash